upis/upis.github.io/README.md

 ### Use

-You will need use our markup style but it's so easy...
-Well... you will use "- " for issue title, "> " for issue description and "# " for issue labels (multiple labels will be separated by comma).
+You'll need to use our markup style but it's quite easy...
+So... use "- " for issue title, "> " for issue description and "# " for issue labels (multiple labels are separated by comma).
 Eg:

 ```
-- As user i want to login on system
+- As user I want to log in to the system
-> The user will login with email and password
+> The user will log in with email and password
 # user,essential
-- As user i want to edit my profile
+- As user I want to edit my profile
 > The user will upload profile picture and update personal data
 # user,essential,file
 ```

 This input will generate two issues:
-- As user i want to login on system
+- As user I want to log in to the system
-  - The user will login with email and password (description)
+  - The user will log in with email and password (description)
   - #user #essential (labels)
-- As user i want to edit my profile
+- As user I want to edit my profile
   - The user will upload profile picture and update personal data (description)
   - #user #essential #file (labels)

-You can use "$w " for issue weight (**GitLab ONLY**)
+YYou can also use "$w " for issue weight (**GitLab ONLY**)

 ### The space after the character (-, >, # or $w) is fundamental and the **order matters**!!
 Don't forget!